-Sector Services works on a first in, first served basis – if the other clinic has made a legitimate claim (ie, they are not claiming more hours than they should) prior to the usual clinic’s claim, then Sector Services are obliged pay that claim.
+Sector Operations works on a first in, first served basis – if the other clinic has made a legitimate claim (ie, they are not claiming more hours than they should) prior to the usual clinic’s claim, then Sector Operations are obliged pay that claim.
 Claimants are advised to seek reimbursement from the other clinic.

 We are a large clinic and we would like to group our practice nurse claims together, rather than claim them under each doctor – is this possible?